Strateus/dionis/README.md

   	blender = Blender(X, y, save_path = 'save/')

-At start blender will split X and y to Master train and test sets. <b>Master train set</b> will be used for cross-validation training of all predictors, <b>Master test set</b> will be used to train blender itself.
+At start blender will split X and y to Major train and test sets. <b>Major train set</b> will be used for cross-validation training of all predictors, <b>Major test set</b> will be used to train blender itself.

 	blender.run()